JacobBonner/JenkinsTutorial/README.md

     - Can run scripts and access files stored in the workspace

 #### __4.6.2 - Creating a More Advanced Pipeline__
-Now we will create a Pipeline that brings together all of the components from the previous sections.
+Now you will create a Pipeline that brings together all of the components from the previous sections.
 1. From the Dashboard, hit 'New Item', name it `bring-it-together`, and make it a 'Pipeline'.
 2. Now go down to the 'Pipeline' section of the configuration page.
 Copy and paste the pipeline from the file `JenkinsTutorial\pipelines\Pipeline_Part4_bring-it-together.Jenkinsfile` into the script block on the configuration page.
 3. Below is a description of each part of this pipeline: